A Euclidean Distance Matrix Model for Convex Clustering: Numerical Results

+Here we compare our algorithm with the popular K-Means, Spectral Clustering (SC), Hierarchical Clustering (HC)\footnote{For K-Means, SC and HC, we use built-in functions in MATLAB.} and semismooth Newton-CG augmented Lagrangian method (SSNAL) \cite{Sun2018} in ConvexClustering package on Iris, Wine, Letter-Recognition, Knowledge and MNIST.
+The results are reported in Table \ref{small-dataset} - Table \ref{mnistInfo}, where winners of RI and NMI are marked in bold.

-From Table \ref{table1} one can see that MP-EDM works well for Iris, Wine, Knowledge and MNIST, giving competitive RI and NMI.
-In particular, MP-EDM provides higher NMI for Wine and Knowledge than almost all other algorithms.
-In terms of CPU-time, MP-EDM is a bit slower than K-Means, SC and HC, and is better than AMA.
+From Table \ref{small-dataset} one can see that MP-EDM gives competitive RI and NMI as SSNAL on Wine and Knowledge, and MP-EDM consumes less cputime than SSNAL.
+MP-EDM performs worse on Iris than other algorithms, but is much faster than SSNAL.

-For MNIST, it can be seen from Table \ref{table2} that MP-EDM provides higher RI and NMI than other three algorithms, which means that MP-EDM gives better clustering result.
-AMA can not terminate within one hour, so we denote the CPU-time as '-'.
-GMM algorithm requires that the number of samples is more than the number of features, so in the first three sub-tables we denote the results of GMM as '-', denoting that GMM is not suitable for such situation.

-In Table \ref{table3}, for Letter-Recognition, AMA provides the best NMI and RI, taking much longer time than MP-EDM.
-In contrast, MP-EDM gives competitive clustering result and is much faster.
+For Letter-Recognition, we test MP-EDM on sizes of dataset with $n$ up to 10000.
+One can see from Table \ref{letterInfo} that MP-EDM and SSNAL give very high RI and NMI on every $n$, but MP-EDM is faster than SSNAL.
+This can be explained by the fact that the two models SON($A,d$) and EDM($d$) are equivalent by Theorem \ref{theorem-1}.
+Although K-Means takes less time and yields a high RI, it performs poorly according to the measurement NMI.

+In Table \ref{mnistInfo}, we test $n=2000,4000,6000,8000$, with $d=784$, $K=10$.
+We also compare the performance of MP-EDM under $r=784$ and $r < 784$.
+We use MP-EDM-1, MP-EDM-2 and MP-EDM-3 to denote MP-EDM for $r=784$, $r=s$ and $r=100$ respectively.
+MP-EDM-1, MP-EDM-2 and MP-EDM-3 perform similar to SSNAL, in terms of RI and NMI.
+Moreover, MP-EDM-3 is much faster than MP-EDM-1 and MP-EDM-2 in terms of cputime.